LunaCapra/CrewBoom/README.md

 ## Getting started

-To create a character mod you will need the [plugin](https://github.com/SGiygas/BrcCustomCharacters/releases/download/Stable/BrcCustomCharacterPlugin.zip) as well as the [unity project](https://github.com/SGiygas/BrcCustomCharacters/releases/download/Stable/BrcCustomCharacterUnityKit.zip).
+To create a character mod you will need the [plugin](https://github.com/SGiygas/BrcCustomCharacters/releases/download/Stable/BrcCustomCharacterPlugin.zip) as well as the [Unity project](https://github.com/SGiygas/BrcCustomCharacters/releases/download/Stable/BrcCustomCharacterUnityKit.zip).
-The documentation on how to use the unity project  can be found [here](https://github.com/SGiygas/BrcCustomCharacters/wiki).
+The documentation on how to use the Unity project  can be found [here](https://github.com/SGiygas/BrcCustomCharacters/wiki).

 ## Installation